projectcalico/calico/README.md

 -  v2.79

 To get all of these patches requires Dnsmasq v2.79 or later.
-Ubuntu Bionic has that, but none of our other target platforms do, so we build and host v2.79 packages for those platforms ourselves.
+Ubuntu Bionic or later have that, but none of our other target platforms do, so we build and host v2.79 packages for those platforms ourselves.
 The source for that comes from the following tags in [our Dnsmasq fork](https://github.com/projectcalico/calico-dnsmasq).

 -  For Ubuntu Trusty, `2.79test1calico1-3-trusty`.